Hendrich/book-catalog/docs/IMPLEMENTATION_ARCHITECTURE_V2.md

           </div>
           <div class="content">
             <p>Hello ${userName},</p>
-            <p>You requested a password reset for your lab Catalog account.
+            <p>You requested a password reset for your Script Labs account.
 Click the button below to reset your password:</p>
             <p style="text-align: center;">
               <a href="${resetUrl}" class="button">Reset Password</a>
             </p>